 I hope this article helps you with your travel plans.
 I like to walk because it is good for me to get out and save money.

-Today with little effort, you can find what services communities offer, from public and private transport, car rentals, lodging.
+Today with little effort, you can find what services communities offer, from public and private transport, car rentals, and lodging.
 With tools such as Google maps, it’s easy to figure distances between where you are and where you want to go.

 Travel tip: with a smaller destination, be aware that there might not be a car rental agency where you need one.
 If this is the case, consider getting off a stop before or after your destination and then driving where you need to go.
 Or see if the rental company will deliver to your location.
 Then you can rent a car and drive the rest of the way.
 This suggestion may not always be feasible but can be practical in some cases and worth checking out.